armada-alliance/armada-alliance/services/website/content/en/rules/rule-1.md

 ## How to edit

-1. To edit your stake pools markdown file head over to the Armada Alliance's GitHub by following this [link](https://github.com/armada-alliance/armada-alliance)
+1. Head over to the Armada Alliance's [GitHub](https://github.com/armada-alliance/armada-alliance).

-2. Locate your specific stake-pool's `.md` markdown file based on your pool's [pool ID](/en/terms/pool-id.md) by using the `Go to file` search function,  then simply paste in your `pool ID`.
+2. Locate your specific `stake-pool` markdown file based on your pool's [pool ID](/en/terms/pool-id.md) by using the `Go to file` search function,  then simply paste in your `pool ID`.

 ![Go to file](https://github.com/armada-alliance/assets/blob/gh-pages/rule1.png?raw=true)

-3. Then edit your pool's markdown file to look like the example shown above.
+3. Then edit your pool's markdown file to look like the example shown above, then submit a pull request on GitHub to merge your edit.
 Make sure you enter your specific `identities.md` filename in the `id:` field so that it matches.
 You can find your identity filename located [here](https://github.com/armada-alliance/armada-alliance/tree/main/services/website/content/en/identities).